 1. Once a site has purchased its vehicle tracker, it will need to be registered with the GPSBob app.

 2. The tracker will then be fitted by the site or driver via the vehicle’s cigarette lighter, OBD Port or directly to the vehicle battery.
+This is particularly crucial for maintaining security across large sites such as remote sites that require access control.

 3. The site will then need to add any necessary contact details and information about their vehicle to the app so that they can be contacted in case of a suspected theft.